Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 When there are very many subproblems that are of medium difficulty there is a chance that the Prover has to split too often (not being able to "close" any sub-splits).
-Then, a lazier splitting strategy could help.
+In that case, a lazier splitting strategy could help.
 We achieve lazier splitting by giving the solver more time to find a solution before we split a problem.